uni-halle/gerbil/README.md

  * fastq
  * fasta
  * staden
- * Textfile containing paths to one or more input files
+ * simple text file.
+Each line contains a path that refers to other input files.

 ## Output Format